LONDON THEATRE PROGRAM

 Sarah Lawrence College offers limited financial assistance to guest students on this program.
 Students should consult their home school’s financial aid office for guidance on other financial aid resources.

-For questions about Study Abroad, please contact:
+For questions about the application process, please contact:

 Sarah Lawrence College

-Office of International Programs
+Office of Global Education

 1 Mead Way